ryran/xsos/RSAR_README.md

 rsar - Extract data from plain-text sar files
 =============================================

-When dealing with sar data in a sosreport, it's almost allways easier to parse through the plain-text sar data files than it is to get the binary sa files onto a system where you can use `sar` to parse through them for exactly what you're looking for.
+When dealing with sysstat sar data in a sosreport, it's almost always easier to parse through the plain-text sar data files than it is to get the binary sa files onto a system where you can use `sar` to parse through them for exactly what you're looking for.

-`rsar` is like the `sar` command, but for sar files.
-It supports a limited set of the same data-selection options `sar` uses, but can also do generic searches.
+The goal behind `rsar` is to make this process a little bit easier. rsar is like the `sar` command, but for plain-text sar files instead of sa files.
+It supports a limited set of the same data-selection options `sar` uses.

 INSTALLATION